ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 FROM t

 Received exception from server (version 18.14.17):
 Code: 184.
 DB::Exception: Received from localhost:9000, 127.0.0.1.
-DB::Exception: Aggregate function sum(a) is found inside another aggregate function in query.
+DB::Exception: Aggregate function sum(b) is found inside another aggregate function in query.
 ```

 In this example, we declared table `t` with column `b`.
-Then, when selecting data, we defined synonym `sum(b) AS b`.
-As synonyms are global, ClickHouse substituted `b` literal in `argMax(a, b)` with `sub(b)`.
+Then, when selecting data, we defined the `sum(b) AS b` alias.
+As aliases are global, ClickHouse substituted the literal `b` in the expression `argMax(a, b)` with the expression `sub(b)`.
 This substitution caused the exception.

 ## Asterisk